Lots of expats come to us asking for advice, feeling they’ve been shortened on the refund of their deposit.

 Disagreements about deductions are usually the part when lawyers come in.
-If your landlord isn’t willing to refund a part of the deposit and you feel his reasons aren’t justified, you should file a civil lawsuit against him: or threaten him with one.
+If your landlord isn’t willing to refund a part of the deposit and you feel his reasons aren’t justified, you can file a civil lawsuit against him: or threaten him with one.
 Such “letter before legal action”, předžalobní výzva in Czech, especially with an attorney’s signature underneath, can make a big difference.
 If you ever stand in front of a judge, the landlord has the burden of proof: he’s the one who must prove that the deductions were rightful and reasonable.
 If he fails, he must return the deposit plus pay for all your legal costs.

 Start by reading our manual on what to do when your landlord is not returning your deposit.
 You can also contact the Integration centre.
 There’s also the Tenants’ Association that offers free consultations regarding legal issues connected with renting a property.
 They have an office in Brno, but they’re not primarily English-friendly.

 Through the eyes of a real-estate agent

 Here are some tips and best practises gathered over many years of experience as a real-estate mediator.